railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-14-cloud9_sinatra.markdown

 # Next Steps

-You are now ready to start building your sinatra app, click here to open the next guide
+You are now ready to start building your sinatra app but first a few tips.

+1. You must save your work each time you make edits.
+Do this by using either `file -> save` from the menubar or `ctrl+s`
+2. To stop the sinatra server use `ctrl+c'
+3. To run the sinatra server type the following into the terminal window.

+{% highlight sh %}
+ruby application.rb -p $PORT -o $IP
+{% endhighlight %}

+These will be covered in the next guide, click here to open it